Aziz Sattar: Career

 In 1952, Aziz and his two childhood friends were invited to work at the Malay Film Productions studio.
 Initially, he worked solely as a crew member.
 Later on in 1953, he was invited to join the supporting cast of the film Putus Harapan.
 More film offers continued, and he eventually became a comedian staple of the Malay films of that era, appearing with successful actor P. Ramlee on numerous occasions, most notably in the Bujang Lapok series of films.

 Personal life

-Datuk Aziz Sattar married a total of five (5) times.
-The first two (2) wives were not widely known whilst the other two were publicly known namely the third with Siti Rumina Ahmad and fourth with Dayang Sofiah, both of whom were divorced.
-On 16 December 2006, he married for the last time with Hashimah Delan in a high-profile affair that was covered extensively by the Malaysian media.
+Aziz married a total of five times.
+The first two wives were not widely known whilst the other two were publicly known namely the third with Siti Rumina Ahmad and fourth with Dayang Sofia, both of whom Aziz were divorced.
+On 16 December 2006, he married Datin Hashimah Delan in a high-profile affair that was covered extensively by the Malaysian media.